 Excessive exposure to loud music may cause damage to your hearing.
 Remember to give your ears a break.
-Earplugs are available from the Action on Hearing Loss stall next to the Pyramid stage.
+It’s a good idea to wear ear-plugs too.

 A note on “Noise” – by “Deaf Geoff” Markson, ex-sound engineer to the stars.

 Music’s a big part of Glastonbury.
 A lot of people come mainly to listen to the bands.
 Lucky bastards.
 It’s like this: nowadays there is a piece of legislation called the Control of Noise at Work Regulations 2005.
 Loosely speaking, the regulations say that in any environment where workers are normally exposed to sound levels of 80 dB(A) or over, employers are obliged to warn staff of the dangers of cumulative sound pressure hearing loss, and provide them with ear protection.
 There’s also an absolute maximum exposure for staff, after taking hearing protection into account, of 87 dB.
 You can find out more information at the Action on Hearing Loss website.

 These regulations haven’t always been around, and lots of people my age who have been surrounded by rock and roll all their lives wish they had; they make people aware of the dangers of being exposed to high noise levels for long periods.
 Most younger sound engineers now wear ear protection at all times at an event except when they are doing their mix.
 Makes sense.
 And you will see other people around stages wearing ear plugs most of the time too.